 At the end of Forest Ave., you will pass the Austin Gardens, where you can enjoy The Oak Park Festival Theatre in the summer months.
 They feature plays by Shakespeare and others in a great outdoor setting; perfect on a summer night.

 On Chicago Ave. you can see some of his older homes, The Walter H. Gale House at 1031 W. Chicago, The Thomas H. Gale House at 1027 W. Chicago and The Robert P. Parker House at 1019 W. Chicago.

-Next head west to River Forest where you can see his Waller Gates House at Auvergne and Lake State, The William H. Winslow at 515 N. Auvergne and the stunning Isabel Roberts House at 603 N. Edgewood from 1908.
-There is also the Chauncy Williams House at 530 N. Edgewood and the J. Kibben Ingalls House at 562 N. Keystone from 1909.
+Next head west to River Forest where you can see his Waller Gates House at Auvergne and Lake St., The William H. Winslow at 515 N. Auvergne and the stunning Isabel Roberts House at 603 N. Edgewood from 1908.
+There is also the Chauncey Williams House at 530 N. Edgewood and the J. Kibben Ingalls House at 562 N. Keystone from 1909.

 Next stop is for an ice cream break at Petersen’s Old-Fashioned Ice Cream at 1100 Chicago Ave. in Oak Park.
 It is two blocks from the Wright Home and Studio and has been open since 1919 and in this location since 1931.

 Frank Lloyd Wright Home and Studio: Located at 951 Chicago Ave. in Oak Park, this was Wright’s first home and studio where he developed the Prairie style of American architecture.
 I would book the guided interior tour online, before you go.
 Photographers can buy a photography pass for an extra fee.
 I enjoyed seeing the home but the tour of his architectural studio, where he and his associates worked, was the highlight.

 You might also enjoy The Wright Plus Housewalk, held on the third Saturday in May, where you can walk through the homes in Oak Park and River Forest.
 I have done it twice in the past.